middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/winter-term.md

 ---
-slug: "/pages/ii-ug-college-policies/ug-policies/academics/winter-term"
+slug: /pages/ii-ug-college-policies/ug-policies/academics/winter-term
-date: "2021-05-01"
+date: 2021-05-01
-title: "B.1.h.
-Winter Term"
+title: B.1.h.
+Winter Term
 ---
 **1\.
 General**

 a.
 The Curriculum Committee is responsible for the general administration of the winter term academic program.
 All courses must be approved by the Curriculum Committee; the Committee may make or suggest adjustments in proposed courses in consultation with the departments concerned.